JoniVR/VerticalCardSwiper/README.md

 @IBInspectable public var visibleNextCardHeight: CGFloat = 50
 /// Vertical spacing between CardCells.
 Default is 40.
-@IBInspectable public var cardSpacing: CGFloat = 40 /**
+@IBInspectable public var cardSpacing: CGFloat = 40
+/// Allows you to set the view to Stack at the Top or at the Bottom
+@IBInspectable public var stackOnBottom: Bool = true
+/// Sets how many cards of the stack are visible in the background
+@IBInspectable public var topStackCount: Int = 1
+/**
  Returns an array of indexes (as Int) that are currently visible in the `VerticalCardSwiperView`.
  This does not include cards that are behind the card that is in focus.